Kamara's house under police protection after penalty miss

 Last updated on .From the section Sport Africa

-The house of Sierra Leone forward Kei Kamara remains under police protection after being vandalised in the wake of the striker's missing a penalty against Equatorial Guinea at the Africa Cup of Nations in Cameroon.
+The house of Sierra Leone forward Kei Kamara remains under police protection after the striker missed a penalty against Equatorial Guinea at the Africa Cup of Nations in Cameroon.

 Kamara's home in Freetown was targeted after Sierra Leone lost the game in Limbe 1-0, putting them out of the tournament.
 Had Kamara scored, it would likely have secured a draw which would have seen them go through.